MEET GANDALF THE GREY - AN AFRICAN GREY PARROT

 PREPARATION FOR TARGET TRAINING

-I needed a target stick (I use a white plastic chop stick, a simple clicker, a pre-determined valued treat in this case a piece of food. a walnut.
-I needed a way to deliver treats to him without jeopardizing my fingers.
-A chose a bowl where I could drop treats to avoid the possibility of him biting my fingers.
-I was able to open the door to his cage and affixed a bowl on the inside of his cage with no angst from him.
+I use a white plastic chop stick, a simple clicker, a pre-determined valued treat.
+In Gandalf's case it is a piece of food - a walnut.
+I need a way to deliver treats to him without jeopardizing my fingers.
+I choose to use a bowl where I could drop treats to avoid the possibility of him biting my fingers.
+I was able to open his cage and affixed a bowl on the inside of his cage door with no angst or aggression from him.
 He has breakfast at 9 AM, dinner at 3 PM, so I decided to train him at 2 PM when I thought he would be hungriest for treats.
 I identified a food treat reinforcer with which to reward him by trying a variety of nut pieces.
-He did not eat and dropped pine nuts and almonds but ate and seemed to like walnuts and pecans equally.
+He did not eat pine nuts and almonds but ate and seemed to like walnuts and pecans equally.
 I choose to train with walnuts.
 I cut walnut pieces into two sizes, mostly small with some larger pieces to provide bigger rewards for wanted "break thru" behavior.
-Training is the only time he receives walnuts.
+Training is the only time he received walnuts.
 I resolved to be very observant of his behavior to be patient and to work at his pace!
 He does not react to things with quick movements.
 His behavior or physical movement to all stimuli is the slowest paced of all the birds here.
-I know that "Labels" are inappropriate when describing animal behavior, but I cannot help thinking he is a "laid back" "stoic" "do nothing" "non motivated parrot", nothing seems to ring his bells, nonplus to sounds, movements or exploration.
-He does like to dismantle soft colored rope toys, and he likes to shred paper when it is in his cage.
+I know that "Labels" are inappropriate when describing animal behavior, but I cannot help thinking he is a "laid back" "stoic" "do nothing" "non motivated parrot", nothing seems to ring his bell.
+He is nonplused to sounds, movements or exploration.
+He does like to dismantle soft colored rope toys and he likes to shred paper when it is in his cage.
 I imagine that his apparent lack of socialization is probably because he does not know how to interact with humans.
 Being cage bound for so many years, perhaps all he knows is that humans only show up to shove food and water at him and clean his cage

 |